LBHackney-IT/lbh-core-pathway-pilot/README.md

 ### 4. Prepare database usage

-Assuming you have a local PostgreSQL database version running and `DATABASE_URL` in your `.env` points to it, run:
+Assuming you have a local PostgreSQL database running and `DATABASE_URL` in your `.env.development.local` points to it, run:

 ```
 npm run build:prisma
-npm run db:push
+npm run dev:db:push
 ```

 ## 🧑‍💻 Usage